spacetimeengineer/mupy/README.md

 ### Automated certification routines

-This would be huge, some kind of routine which takes some mupy script in the form of a class with annotations, and automatically integrates a new family code into the mu terminal and the library.
-This would make all nessecary changes to main directory and the library would be modified.
+This particular function is the golden function which would render this project truly powerful.
+Automated certification makes reference to the automation of a family code being injected into mupy.
+This function is desired for several reasons;

+  - Family codes themselves are valuable, for each family code hat exists there exists anywhere from millions to quadrillions of permutations of renderings provided by mupy.
+  - Scripted assemblies, if parameterized can be certified and this would make any scripter 1000 times as productive.
+  - Encoding routines are automatically integrated into terminal.
+  - New scad libraries could be integrated.
+  - Makes namespace type

 ### Contributing